Shivamji-shortcode/Linear-Regression-/README.md

-# House Price Prediction Using Machine Learning Algorithm( Linear Regression).
+# House Price Prediction Using Machine Learning.
 # The dataset which is used has been taken from kaggle.